SiarheiFedartsou/mama/demo/README.md

 # Mama Demo

-This demo polls [GTFS-RT feed of Warsaw's public transport](https://mkuran.pl/gtfs/) and visualizes map matched positions of vehicles on a map.
+This demo periodically polls [GTFS-RT feed of Warsaw's public transport](https://mkuran.pl/gtfs/) and visualizes map matched positions of vehicles on a map.

 ## Build and run